Louis IV, Holy Roman Emperor: Conflict with Luxembourg

 The acquisition of these territories and his restless foreign policy had earned Louis many enemies among the German princes.
 In the summer of 1346 the Luxembourg Charles IV was elected rival king, with the support of Pope Clement VI.
 Louis himself obtained much support from the Imperial Free Cities and the knights and successfully resisted Charles, who was widely regarded as a papal puppet ("rex clericorum" as William of Ockham called him).
 Also the Habsburg dukes stayed loyal to Louis.
 In the Battle of Crécy Charles' father John of Luxembourg was killed; Charles himself also took part in the battle but escaped.

 But then Louis' sudden death avoided a longer civil war.
 Louis died in October 1347 from a stroke suffered during a bear-hunt in Puch near Fürstenfeldbruck.
 He is buried in the Frauenkirche in Munich.
-The sons of Louis supported Günther von Schwarzburg as new rival king to Charles but finally joined the Luxembourg party after Günther's early death in 1349 and divided the Wittelsbach possessions amongst themselves again.
+The sons of Louis supported Günther von Schwarzburg as new rival king to Charles but finally joined the Luxembourg party after Günther's early death in 1349 and divided the Wittelsbach possessions among themselves again.
 In continuance of the conflict of the House of Wittelsbach with the House of Luxembourg, the Wittelsbach family returned to power in the Holy Roman Empire in 1400 with King Rupert of Germany, a great-grandnephew of Louis.

 Family and children

-In 1308 Louis married his first wife, Beatrice of Silesia (1290–1322).
-Their children were:
+In 1308, Louis married his first wife, Beatrice of Silesia (1290–1322).
+They had six children: